 When you’re working in the gig economy you have the flexibility to choose the days and hours you work.
-There’s also a wide range of jobs on offer, from driving for a rideshare service, delivering food or providing household services, to working freelance as a consultant.
+There’s also a wide range of jobs on offer, from driving for a rideshare service, delivering food or providing household services, to working from home as a freelance consultant.
 But gig economy insurance protection is still a vital consideration.

 “Some people work a few hours a week to earn extra cash while, for others, it’s their full-time occupation,” says Michael White, Broker Technical Manager at Steadfast Group.
 “Either way, as you’re self-employed, you’ll probably be responsible for most or all of your insurance cover.”